The Importance of Diversity & Multicultural Awareness in Education

-Why is it Important to Teach Culture in the Classroom?
+Why is it Multicultural Education Important to Students?

 It is important to remind ourselves why diversity and cultural awareness is so crucial in the classroom and the benefits it can have on students now and in the long-term.
 Teaching diversity exposes students to various cultural and social groups, preparing students to become better citizens in their communities.
 These culturally responsive teaching strategies will help you to promote diversity in the classroom.